RosaFantastic/RosaFantastic/README.md

 ### Hi there 👋
-🔭 I’m currently working on Git Hub and Linux administration.
+🔭 I’m currently working on Git Hub and Linux administration. <br>
 🌱 I’m currently learning PHP!
 📫 How to reach me: rosaliefantastic@gmail.com